Taking the Means Test — Do You Qualify for Chapter 7 Bankruptcy?

 Question # 1:

 Is your family income LESS than the median income for a household of your size in your state?
-Here's how you tell - look up the State Median Family Income for cases filed between November 1, 2015 and March 31, 2016, inclusively.
+Here's how you tell.
+Go to the State Median Family Income for cases filed between November 1, 2016 and March 31, 2017, inclusively.

-If your answer is "YES", you do not need to complete any more of the Means Test and you can file for Chapter 7 bankruptcy.
+If your income is less than the median income, you do not need to complete any more of the Means Test and you can file for Chapter 7 bankruptcy.

-If your answer is "NO", you need to continue on to the following question.
+If your income is above the median income, you need to continue on to the following question.

 Question # 2: